 Long gone are the days when banking involved waiting in a long queue to meet with a teller.
 While digital banking has created more immediacy in the industry, some miss the personalized nature of traditional banking.
 Now, cloud-native technology is closing the gap, revolutionizing digital banking with more personalized experiences and real-time delivery in a safe and secure environment with clearly understandable and easy-to-manage risks.
 With a focus on establishing better relationships between financial institutions and their users, cloud-native technology is rapidly becoming a smart investment in the coming years.
 Here are some of the highlights to expect when adopting the cloud.

 Personalized Banking Experiences

-When logging into their digital banking apps, members often do so with different needs in mind.
-Cloud technology helps deliver a more efficient and customized experience aided by member data and predictive analytics.
-This leads to increased engagement and even more successful financial outcomes, emulating the personal experience members might enjoy at their local branches, but via digital channels.
-Being able to anticipate members’ needs before they ask is the kind of high-end service they expect from a big bank, complemented by the thoughtful personalized input they could only get at a member-focused credit union or regional bank.
+When logging into their digital banking apps, consumers often do so with different needs in mind.
+Cloud technology helps deliver a more efficient and customized experience aided by user data and predictive analytics.
+This leads to increased engagement and even more successful financial outcomes, emulating the personal experience users might enjoy at their local branches, but via digital channels.
+Being able to anticipate their needs before they ask is the kind of high-end service they expect from a big bank, complemented by the thoughtful personalized input they could only get at a user-focused credit union or regional bank.

 Safety and Security

 Moving at breathtaking speed doesn’t have to mean compromising one’s financial security.
 Cloud-integrated machine-learning technologies are able to quickly detect and prevent suspicious behavior through data analytics and threat intelligence.
 Additionally, automated delivery pipelines allow for real-time responses to new and evolving digital threats, while strong encryption keeps sensitive information protected on the cloud, on a mobile device, and all the places in between.